The honest blogger’s review of Verso Skincare

 The instructions do say to avoid the eye area, but I forgot the first few times and used the cleanser on my whole face.
 That stung.

-I also used one of Verso’s new hydrating cellulose masks.
+I also used one of Verso’s Deep Hydrating Masks.
 Yes, I looked like Hannibal Lecter but my skin felt amazing afterwards.

 - The consistency and light to non-existent fragrance of all of the products.